 Improving energy efficiency is imperative to minimizing the City’s overall impact on the environment.
 The City is seeking ways to enhance the amount of renewable energy utilized in our community.
 See below for actions taken to reach our goal:

-Roughly 95% of all municipal City owned lights are LED.
+Over 80% of all municipal City owned lights are LED.
 This results in substantial energy cost savings and reduced maintenance cost as LED traffic lights last multiple decades before needing to be replaced.

 Our Water & Sewer department has made significant strides in reducing overall energy uses.
 Successes include: